USEPA/WNTR/documentation/waterquality.rst

 .. literalinclude:: ../examples/water_quality_simulation.py
    :lines: 10

-* To skip water quality simulation, set the 'quality' options as follows:
+* To skip the water quality simulation, set the 'quality' options as follows:

 .. literalinclude:: ../examples/water_quality_simulation.py
    :lines: 44

 Additional water quality options include viscosity, diffusivity, specific gravity, tolerance, bulk reaction order, wall reaction order, tank reaction order, bulk reaction coefficient, wall reaction coefficient, limiting potential, and roughness correlation.
-These parameters are defined in the in the :class:`~wntr.network.model.WaterNetworkOptions` API documentation.
+These parameters are defined in the :class:`~wntr.network.model.WaterNetworkOptions` API documentation.

 When creating a water network model from an EPANET INP file, water quality options are populated from the [OPTIONS] and [REACTIONS] sections of EPANET INP file.
 All of these options can be modified in WNTR and then written to an EPANET INP file.